 Our algorithm differs from the one in~\cite{DolevLP12} in the way the $k^{1/3}$ subsets of vertices are constructed, in the use of proxy computation and in the routing of messages, which in our algorithm is randomized and hence requires a more involved analysis, allowing for a better time complexity for graphs where the number of edges $m$ is $o(n^2)$.

-We now argue that the above algorithm correctly enumerates all the triangles of an input graph $G$ (initially stored according to the RVP), and analyze its round complexity.
+We now argue that the above algorithm correctly enumerates all the triangles of a graph $G$, and analyze its round complexity.